-If you have a Medicare Advantage Plan but you're planning to return to Original Medicare, you can apply for a Medigap policy before your coverage ends.
+If you have a Medicare Advantage Plan (like an HMO or PPO) but you're planning to return to Original Medicare, you can apply for a Medigap policy before your coverage ends.
 The Medigap insurer can sell it to you as long as you're leaving the plan.
-Ask that the new policy take effect no later than when your Medicare Advantage enrollment ends, so you'll have continuous coverage.
+Ask that the new policy take effect when your Medicare Advantage enrollment ends, so you'll have continuous coverage.